sunng87/handlebars-rust/README.md

 It's my favorite templating tools by far.
 I used it in [Delicious.com](https://delicious.com) as javascript-side template in 2013.
 Also I maintained a Clojure wrapper for Handlebars.java, [hbs](http://github.com/sunng87/hbs).
-And you may notice that the close relationship between Ember.js community and Rust, handlebars is the default templating language of Ember.js framework, which powers [crates.io](http://crates.io).
+And you may notice the close relationship between Ember.js and Rust community, handlebars is the default templating language of Ember.js framework, which powers [crates.io](http://crates.io).